 When it comes to coping with the divorce process, one of the first steps is to understand the options that are available.
 Not all divorces – in fact, not many divorces – end up in court.
 By the same token, however, it is rare that divorcing spouses are truly on the same page about all of the various issues involved.
 Most fall somewhere in the middle.

-Most divorces can be characterized as “contested.”
+Most divorces in Carmel can be characterized as “contested.”
 This means that the spouses have one or more issues (such as property division, maintenance or child custody) on which they need to come to terms.
 Contested divorces can be resolved in a few different ways:

 Mediation is a process that involves the spouses and their respective lawyers working with a neutral third-party “mediator” to reach an amicable resolution.
 The mediator offers suggestions and helps the spouses see the issues from each other’s point of view but does not make any decisions on their behalf.